nazeehanimnaz/simple-robot-car/README.md

  - It moves forward for 2 seconds, then backwards for 2 seconds, then left for 2 seconds, then right for 2 seconds, and then stops for 2 seconds.
  - The process repeats until power is disconnected.
  - This is to show the basics of a robot car.
+ - To change the directions as desired, you need to make changes in the loop() function.
+Call each function for directions when necessary in the loop() function.
+Functions for the directions are coded below the loop().
+ - To control the car via a infra-red remote, refer to [this link](https://github.com/nazeehanimnaz/irremote-control-car) .

 <br>